GoogleCloudPlatform/nodejs-repo-tools/builders/nodejs/README.md

 This Container Builder build step runs the `node` tool.

-It also install Yarn, nyc, codecov, and semistandard.
+It also installs Yarn, nyc, codecov, and semistandard.

 ## Building this builder

 To build this builder, run the following command in this directory.

-    $ gcloud container builds submit . --config=cloudbuild.yaml
+    $ gcloud builds submit . --config=cloudbuild.yaml